Long-term care insurance: support for people who need long-term care

 • Who provides care to the person in need of care?

-• How high is the care grade?
+• How high is the care level?

 Partial costs insurance

 Long-term care insurance is a partial costs insurance.
 That means that every benefit contains a certain lump sum that does not cover the actual care costs.
-How high this amount is depends on the care grade.
+How high this amount is depends on the care level.

 Partial benefit insurance and part comprehensive cover are also often spoken of in this context.